taikhoanvirtual/taikhoanvirtual.github.io/flash-card-english/README.md

 # English Vocabulary Flashcards

-A simple, interactive web application to help Vietnamese users learn English vocabulary using flashcards.
+A comprehensive, interactive web application to help Vietnamese users learn English vocabulary using flashcards and exercises.
 This application is built with pure HTML, CSS, and JavaScript without any frameworks or backend requirements.
-It features a modular design with separate pages for different functionalities and uses IndexedDB for data persistence between pages.
+It features a modular design with separate pages for different functionalities, uses IndexedDB for data persistence between pages, and integrates with Oxford Learners Dictionary for real-time dictionary data.

 ## 📋 Overview

 This flashcard application helps users learn English vocabulary by presenting words and allowing users to input their Vietnamese translations.
 The application fetches pronunciation and definitions from the Oxford Learners Dictionary to provide comprehensive learning resources.
 The application is split into separate HTML pages for better organization and uses IndexedDB to share data between pages, allowing for a seamless user experience.
+The application also includes word family exercises to help users learn related words and practice sentences to reinforce vocabulary in context.

 ## 🚀 Features